 Kaletra (the brand name for the ritonavir) comes in tablet form in the following strengths:lopinavir and

 Kaletra also comes as an oral solution containing 80 mg/mL lopinavir and 20 mg/mL ritonavir.
-(An oral solution is a mixture of a medicine and a liquid that can be taken by mouth.)

 Take Kaletra according to your health care provider’s instructions.

 If you are giving Kaletra to your child, follow your health care provider’s instructions.
 Kaletra dosing for children is based on weight and height, so tell your health care provider if your child’s weight changes.

 Kaletra tablets can be taken with or without food.
 Swallow the tablets whole.
 Do not chew, break, or crush the tablets.

 Take Kaletra oral solution with food.
 Pregnant women should not take Kaletra oral solution because it contains alcohol.